 Janice Cooper, PhD, MPA, lives in Liberia where she works with Carter Center as the Country Representative for Health and Program Lead for Mental Health.
 She has a PhD in Health Policy from Harvard University and a Masters in Public Administration from Columbia University both in the USA.
 Prior to joining the Carter in 2010, Janice Cooper was the Interim Director for the National Center for Children in Poverty at Columbia University, where her focus was on children’s mental health.
 A native Liberian, Cooper's work focuses on training mid-level clinicians to provide mental health services, integrating mental health into primary care, stigma reduction and support for policy robust mental health practice in Liberia.
 To date the program has trained over 260 mental health clinicians, 66 of whom specialize in children and adolescents and supports mental health service delivery in two counties.
 She and her team's current work also focuses on building mental health capacity at the community level.

-Mark Jordans, PhD, is a child psychologist.
-He is Director Research and Development with the NGO War Child Holland, in Amsterdam, the Netherlands and a Senior Lecturer at the Centre for Global Mental Health at King’s College London.
-His work focuses on the development, implementation and evaluation of psychosocial and mental health care systems in low and middle income countries, especially for children in adversity and in fragile states.
-He is co-founder of, and senior advisor to, TPO Nepal, a mental health NGO in Nepal, where he has worked between 1999 and 2011.
+Mark Jordans, Prof., is a child psychologist and works as Director of Research & Development for the NGO War Child in the Netherlands.
+He is professor in Child and Adolescent Global Mental Health at the University of Amsterdam, as well as Reader, Child and Adolescent Mental Health in Humanitarian Settings, at the Center for Global Mental Health, King’s College London.
+His work focuses on the development, implementation and evaluation of psychosocial and mental health care systems in low and middle income countries, especially for children in adversities and in fragile states.
+He is the founder and Senior Technical Advisor of TPO Nepal, a mental health NGO in Nepal, where he worked between 1999 and 2011.

 Pau Perez, is living in Spain and is a psychiatrist.
 He works in La Paz Hospital (Madrid) and is clinical director of SiR[a], center for survivors of torture.
 His focus is on Latin America and on international solidarity movements.
 He lived and worked for a long time in Nicaragua and Chili and has worked for years with human right groups in Peru, Colombia and other countries in the region and was involved with research and work related to themes of human rights abuses and mass graves.
 Pau works with forensic anthropologists and lawyers.
 He has been working with MSF-Spain and Doctors of the World-Spain, where he coordinated mental health programmes.
 Now he is working on the theme of torture, involved with a documenting programme in Spain (e.g. detention, psychological torture), which is a research and therapeutic programme.
 In Peru and Colombia Pau is working on documentation of collective damage and attention to victims.
 He is Chair of the Section of Psychological Consequences of Persecution and Torture of the World Psychiatric Association, Editor-in-Chief of Torture Journal and author, among other of Psychological Torture: Definition, evaluation and measurement (Routledge Books).